smarty56/CSICode-V1M/README.md

 Welcome to the primary code repository for the **CSI (Control Surface Integrator)** project!

 CSI is a powerful and flexible system for integrating a wide range of hardware control surfaces with [REAPER](https://www.reaper.fm/), providing advanced mapping, feedback, and workflow customization capabilities.
-Whether you're using a basic MIDI controller or a complex multi-surface studio setup, CSI enables deep control over your DAW environment.
+Whether you're using a basic MIDI controller or a complex multi-surface studio setup including MIDI and OSC devices, CSI enables deep control over your DAW environment.

 CSI is a fully open-source project.
 Anyone is welcome to explore, contribute to, or fork the codebase to create customized builds that meet their specific needs.